-- 2013 comprehensive allocation plan and user fee study updated - 2014 addition of Community Services user fees - 2017 update to Planning, Engineering, Building & Safety, and Fire Fees - 2020 addition of Menifee Police department fees
+- 2014 addition of Community Services user fees - 2017 update to Planning, Engineering, Building & Safety, and Fire fees - 2020 addition of Menifee Police Department fees

-Based on these updates, the City engaged the Matrix Consulting Group to perform a comprehensive study analyzing the cost-of-service relationships that exist between fees for service activities in the following areas: City Clerk, Finance, Community Services, Code Enforcement, Police, Fire, Building, Planning and Engineering.
-The results of this study provide a tool for understanding current service level, the cost and demand for those services, and what fees for service can and should be charged.
+Based on these updates, the City engaged the Matrix Consulting Group to prepare a comprehensive study analyzing the cost-of-service relationships that exist between fees for service activities in the following areas: City Clerk, Finance, Community Services, Code Enforcement, Police, Fire, Building, Planning and Engineering.
+The results of the study provide a tool for understanding current service level, the cost and demand for those services, and what fees for service can and should be charged.

-The User Fee Study was taken to the Finance Committee on June 21, 2022.
+The attached Menifee User Fee Study Report was presented to the Finance Committee on June 21, 2022.
 After the Finance Committee meeting, staff shared the study with the Building Industry Association (BIA), and presented to the Developer Stakeholder Group.
-The Finance Committee recommended a workshop for City Council.
+The Finance Committee recommended that the City Council hold a workshop on the User Fee Study, which occurred on August 17, 2022.
+At the workshop, the City Council recommended submittal for a public hearing and resolution approving the User Fee Study at a City Council meeting.